 Unakite for Rock Tumbling and Cabbing

-This image shows a 3-pound bag of unakite rough, dumped into a colander and sprayed with water to reveal its full color.
+This image shows a bag of unakite rough, dumped into a colander and sprayed with water to reveal its full color.
 Click on the image for a larger view.
 This rough shapes quickly in a tumbler and produces beautiful green and pink tumbled stones.